• Skip to primary navigation

 FAQs

 Can I use a different milk alternative other than soy milk?
-Yes, Any of the milk substitutes will work.
-I just recommend a plain flavor.
-You will definitely taste the flavors if you use something like vanilla.
+Yes, any plain-flavored milk substitute will work.
+Avoid sweetened or flavored options like vanilla, as they will alter the taste.

 Vegan Green Bean Casserole